anilchauhanxda/cancion/README.md

  - `APP_ID`: Get this value from my.telegram.org!
 Please do not steal.
  - `API_HASH`: Get this value from my.telegram.org!
 Please do not steal.
  - `HU_STRING_SESSION`: Put here your session key.
- - `TOKEN`: Put here your bot token.
- - `START`: Put here your bot start (/start) message.
  - `DEEZER_BOT`: Enter any deezer bot username.
  - `SONGS_CHANN`: Enter your public songs channel username.

- ### Todo
+ ### Todo (optional)
- Add your bot into your public channel, this bot help to automate rename caption trigger in every new post.
+ Add [Akame](https://telegram.dog/akameRobot) bot into your public channel, this bot help to automate rename caption trigger in every new post.
  ```
  ✏️ Title: Mother's Day
  👤 Artist: Cole Norton